 Bulgur wheat is an absolute gold strike for anyone who wants a cheap, easy-to-cook meat substitute.
 Take whole wheat groats, crack them, parboil them, and dry them – it’s bulgur.
-Better yet, grab a bag or box at the store next time if you aren’t already stocked with it.
+Grab a bag or box at the store next time if you aren’t already stocked with it.

 From a nutritional perspective, bulgur rocks.
-It’s high in fiber, low in calories (and fat) big on vitamin B and iron.
+It’s high in fiber and low in calories (and fat), and big on vitamin B and iron.
 More forgiving than rice, bulgur is seriously easy to cook.
 Because it’s already been parboiled, you're looking at 15 minutes for it to get tender.

 That’s why you want to prep all the other salad ingredients first.
 Bulgur won’t give you must simmer rest time.

-I like to make my taco salad into layers, but I always add 2 layers of shredded lettuce.
+I like to make my taco salad layers, but I always add 2 layers of shredded lettuce.
 It’s my sneaky way of not making it all seem like ‘only’ salad.
 Be sure to grab a big enough bowl.
-Space can get precious quickly once you start piling things on.
+Space can become precious quickly once you start piling things on.

 In anticipation of leftovers, or to make taco salad as a lunch meal for a few days, consider combining the bulgur and beans so that you can reheat them.
-Then, in a separate container, house all the lettuce, tomatoes, and olives.
+Then, house all the lettuce, tomatoes, and olives in a separate container.
 Keep the dressing, chips, and sour cream separate.
-This helps your salad to not get soggy.
+This helps your salad not to get soggy.

 Taco salad can seem overwhelming once you look at the list of ingredients and things to do.
 Attack the cooking process - one part at a time.
 The bulgur cooks quickly, so don't depend on doing much more than washing a few dishes, setting the table, or checking your phone.